ManuelBulos/FlightTicketView/README.md

 ```

 That's it! you can add as many stop overs and tickets as you want.
-Don't forget to check out the example project for more ideas.
+Don't forget to check out the demo project for more ideas.

 ## License